The Hobbit: Illustration and design

 The publisher's production staff designed a binding, but Tolkien objected to several elements.
 Through several iterations, the final design ended up as mostly the author's.
-The spine shows runes: two "þ" (Thráin and Thrór) runes and one "d" (door).
+The spine shows runes: two "þ" (Thrain and Thror) runes and one "d" (door).
 The front and back covers were mirror images of each other, with an elongated dragon characteristic of Tolkien's style stamped along the lower edge, and with a sketch of the Misty Mountains stamped along the upper edge.

 Once illustrations were approved for the book, Tolkien proposed colour plates as well.
 The publisher would not relent on this, so Tolkien pinned his hopes on the American edition to be published about six months later.
 Houghton Mifflin rewarded these hopes with the replacement of the frontispiece (The Hill: Hobbiton-across-the Water) in colour and the addition of new colour plates: Rivendell, Bilbo Woke Up with the Early Sun in His Eyes, Bilbo comes to the Huts of the Raft-elves and Conversation with Smaug, which features a dwarvish curse written in Tolkien's invented script Tengwar, and signed with two "þ" ("Th") runes.
 The additional illustrations proved so appealing that George Allen & Unwin adopted the colour plates as well for their second printing, with exception of Bilbo Woke Up with the Early Sun in His Eyes.

 Different editions have been illustrated in diverse ways.
 Many follow the original scheme at least loosely, but many others are illustrated by other artists, especially the many translated editions.
 Some cheaper editions, particularly paperback, are not illustrated except with the maps.
 "The Children's Book Club" edition of 1942 includes the black-and-white pictures but no maps, an anomaly.
+Douglas Anderson's The Annotated Hobbit is illustrated with many black-and-white drawings taken from translations of the story into some 25 languages.

 Tolkien's use of runes, both as decorative devices and as magical signs within the story, has been cited as a major cause for the popularization of runes within "New Age" and esoteric literature, stemming from Tolkien's popularity with the elements of counter-culture in the 1970s.